RAG Explained: How AI Stops Making Things Up

 Chunking is a quiet art.
 Cut passages too small and you sever the context that gives them meaning; cut them too large and you dilute the relevant sentence among padding, or blow past the model’s limits.
 There is also the matter of the context window — the maximum amount of text a model can read at once.
 You cannot simply pour in fifty documents and hope; you must select the most relevant few, which loops you straight back to the quality of your retrieval.
 RAG shifts the hard problem from “what does the model know” to “can you find the right page,” and that is a problem worth having, because it is one you can actually solve.

 Retrieval-Augmented Generation does not make language models smarter; it makes them honest.
 By fetching real documents and laying them open before the model generates a word, RAG swaps confident guesswork for grounded, citable answers drawn from data you control.
 The model brings the reading and reasoning; you bring the library.
-Get the retrieval right and you turn a fluent improviser into a reliable researcher — one that, refreshingly, can show its working.
+Get the retrieval right and you turn a fluent improviser into a reliable researcher — one that, refreshingly, can show its working and point you at the page it worked from.